cheryl-hwang/predicting-patient-mortality/README.md

 #### *Figure 10*.
 Proportions on Data (Top 10 features after Feature Reduction)
 Visualization of the label distribution from the KMeans with n_clusters=5 on the data with feature reduction (top ten features).
 Figure y has the percentages of patient survivals (0 Label) and deaths (1 Label), along with number of patients per cluster.
 In this last round of KMeans on the feature reduced dataset, we a slight difference in the label distribution.
 Specifically, C4 has a relatively balanced label distribution, albeit leaning towards more patient survival.

+### Supervised Learning
+We attempted 3 models: Explainable Boosted Machine (EBM), XGBoost, and Random Forest.
+The following table summarizes the model performances and parameters.

 ## Results and Discussion